WGUNDERWOOD/wgunderwood.github.io/_posts/2020-07-19-waiting-time-paradox.markdown

 Consider again the scenario of waiting for a train which arrives approximately every ten minutes.
-How long do you actually have to wait?
+Once you arrive at the station, how long do you actually have to wait?
 First let's define this question more rigorously.

 ### The problem